Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/webview.md

     cookieManager.SetCookieAcceptPolicy(CookieAcceptPolicy.NoThirdParty);
     ```

-- To set the persistent storage for the cookie, use the `Tizen.WebView.CookieManager.SetPersistentStorage` method, as shown in the following code snippet:
+- To set the persistent storage for the cookie, use the `Tizen.WebView.CookieManager.SetPersistentStorage` method:

     ```
     cookieManager.SetPersistentStorage(DirectoryInfo.Data, CookiePersistentStorage.SqlLite);